See the core FIOBJ functions for accessing the String data (fiobj_obj2cstr) and freeing the String object (fiobj_free).

 Returns the new length of the String

-size_t fiobj_str_printf(FIOBJ dest, const char *format, ...);
+fiobj_str_printfsize_t fiobj_str_printf(FIOBJ dest, const char *format, ...);

-Writes data at the end of the string using a printf
+Writes data at the end of the string using a printf like interface, resizing the string as required.

 Returns the new length of the String

-size_t fiobj_str_vprintf(FIOBJ dest, const char *format, va_list argv);
+fiobj_str_vprintfsize_t fiobj_str_vprintf(FIOBJ dest, const char *format, va_list argv);

-Writes data at the end of the string using a vprintf
+Writes data at the end of the string using a vprintf like interface, resizing the string as required.

 Returns the new length of the String.

-size_t fiobj_str_concat(FIOBJ dest, FIOBJ source);
+fiobj_str_concatsize_t fiobj_str_concat(FIOBJ dest, FIOBJ source);

 Writes data at the end of the string, resizing the string as required.

-to free the source (when done with it).
+Remember to call fiobj_free to free the source (when done with it).

 Returns the new length of the String.

-#define fiobj_str_join(dest, src) fiobj_str_concat((dest), (src))
+fiobj_str_join#define fiobj_str_join(dest, src) fiobj_str_concat((dest), (src))

-Alias for fiobj_str_concat
+Alias for fiobj_str_concat.

-size_t fiobj_str_readfile(FIOBJ dest, const char *filename, intptr_t start_at,
+fiobj_str_readfilesize_t fiobj_str_readfile(FIOBJ dest, const char *filename, intptr_t start_at,

 intptr_t limit);

-at the end of the String.
+Dumps the contents of filename at the end of the String.

-, than the data will be read until EOF.
+If limit == 0, than the data will be read until EOF.

-If the file can't be located, opened or read, or if start_at
+If the file can't be located, opened or read, or if start_at is out of bounds (i.e., beyond the EOF position), FIOBJ_INVALID is returned.

-is negative, it will be computed from the end of the file.
+If start_at is negative, it will be computed from the end of the file.

-Remember to use fiobj_free
+Remember to use fiobj_free.

 NOTE: Requires a POSIX system, or might silently fail.

-uint64_t fiobj_str_hash(FIOBJ o);
+fiobj_str_hashuint64_t fiobj_str_hash(FIOBJ o);

 Calculates a String's hash value for possible use as a Hash Map key.